madisonfisher/pandas-challenge_MBF/README.md

 - The average purchase price by age.
 - Total amount purchased by age.
 - Average purchase per unique person by age.

+## Top Spenders
+- The top 5 spenders were determined by their total spending amount.

+## Most Popular Items
+- The top 5 most popular items were determined by the amount of times purchased.

+## Most Profitable Items
+- The top 5 most profitable items were determined by the total revenue brought in for that item.